Skip to main content

 • Part 3: Learn about the content through a practical activity

 • First, you get to know us and the museum’s buildings.
-Then we talk about the National Socialist era in general.
+Then we talk about the National Socialist era.
 In the exhibition, we look at antisemitic laws.
 These are laws against Jewish people.

 • Many Jewish people fled Germany.
 They went to other countries and looked for a new home there.
 The countries where they found refuge are called “exile.”
 In the museum, there is a “Garden of Exile.”
 We explore this garden and create our own picture of it from photos and text.